DivSeek-Canada/divseek-canada-docs/README.md

-# divseek-canada-docs
+# DivSeek Canada Documentation

-Documentation for the DivSeek Canada pilot project.
+This repository hosts documentation for the DivSeek Canada pilot project.